 Jump to:

-We have tried many methods, many different smokers, and many different dry rubs over the years.
-We have finally settled on our perfect recipe to use with an electric smoker.
+I have tried many methods, smokers, and dry rubs over the years.
+I have finally settled on the perfect rib recipe to use with an electric smoker.
 These ribs are not too sweet, perfectly smokey, and have just a hint of spice.

-Ribs- This recipe is for pork baby back ribs but the same methodology can be applied to smoking spare ribs.
-Although you will likely need more of the dry rub.
+- Ribs- The recipe is for pork baby back ribs but the same methodology can be applied to smoking spare ribs.
+Although you will need to double the dry rub.

-Yellow Mustard- The mustard has two purposes.
-First, it helps the dry rub adhere.
-Second, the acidity of the mustard helps tenderize the meat which means we can skip the step of brining the ribs.
+- Yellow Mustard- The mustard helps the dry rub adhere.
+Plus the acidity of the mustard helps tenderize the meat which means you can skip the step of brining the ribs.

-BBQ Sauce- You can use store-bought or homemade gluten-free BBQ sauce.
+- BBQ Sauce- You can use store-bought or homemade BBQ sauce.
 And honestly, if you are not a "sauce person", reduce by half.

 🐖How to Remove a Rib Membrane